guga31bb/ngscleanR/README.md

 # ngscleanR
-functions to clean up nfl player tracking data
+functions to clean up nfl player tracking data.
+Good luck using this with no documentation